AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 • Tackle the errors while deploying the smart contracts on polygon (Matic) Mumbai Test Network.

 ## About the Author
 I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source & Decentralization.
-Feel free to contact me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).
+Feel free to connect with me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).

 ## 1. MetaMask setup.
 To deploy the smart contracts on Matic you first have to create a Matic network in MetaMask wallet.